apache/pulsar/site2/docs/getting-started-helm.md

     kubectl config use-context minikube
     ```

-3. In order to use the [Kubernetes Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) with local Kubernetes cluster on Minikube, enter the command below:
+3. To use the [Kubernetes Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) with the local Kubernetes cluster on Minikube, enter the command below:

     ```bash
     minikube dashboard
     ```
     The command automatically triggers opening a webpage in your browser.

-## Step 1: Install Pulsar Helm Chart
+## Step 1: Install Pulsar Helm chart

 1. Clone the Pulsar Helm chart repository.